How we measure self-reliance

 Of the 20 top prime actors in Failingstan, 4 are from Failingstan.

 The difference in self-reliance between the three countries increases when we also look at motivation.
-In anonymous interviews, prime actors put each other into one of five categories according to their stance toward more self-governance and inclusivity for the country.
+In anonymous interviews, prime actors put each other into one of five categories according to their orientation toward more self-governance and inclusivity for the country.

 Builders increase the self-governance and inclusivity of the country.